-BC Innovation Council's ability to leverage Ministry funds to finance projects, programs and initiatives from other sources may be affected if there are further changes to the level of funding received from the Ministry of Technology, Innovation and Citizens' Services.
-Other sources may include various organizations within the federal and provincial governments as well as private, public and not-for-profit science and technology organizations.
+If there are further changes to the level of funding BC Innovation Council receives from the Ministry of Jobs, Trade and Technology, BC Innovation Council's ability to leverage Ministry funds to finance projects, programs and initiatives from other sources may be affected.
+Such sources may include various organizations within the federal and provincial governments as well as private, public and not-for-profit science and technology organizations.
 Revenues from all program funders depend on those funders' activities and plans.

-Management Perspective on Future Financial Outlook
+Management's Perspective on the Financial Outlook

-- BC Innovation Council's programs will be primarily funded by core funding from the Province.
-BC Innovation Council will align its funding to programs that meet its mandate.
-BC Innovation Council will work with its regional partners and collaborate with organizations across the province to deliver programs that accelerate the commercialization of technology and the development of entrepreneurs. - Interest returns on investments remain low under the current economy.
-It is unlikely that the interest rates will change significantly over the next three years.
+- BC Innovation Council's programs will be primarily funded by the core funding from the Province.
+BC Innovation Council will align its funding in programs that meet its mandate.
+BC Innovation Council will work with all the regional partners and various organizations across the province to develop and deliver programs that accelerate the commercialization of technology and development of entrepreneurs. - BC Innovation Council will only have limited access to its restricted funds (funds accumulated from past years that were not spent and have been directed to future programs).
+Therefore, the funds that are restricted have not been budgeted for in BC Innovation Council's forecasts; however, if economic conditions improve, the use of these funds can be reviewed in future years. - Interest returns on investments remain low under the current economy, and it is unlikely that the interest rates will change significantly over the next three years.